 Have you toyed with the idea of wanting to go fish in Alaska but afraid that you’re not skilled enough?
 Perhaps, you want to include your significant other on your fishing adventure but don’t have the time to help them get prepared?
 Or does two handed fishing intrigue you but you don’t know where to start?

 Singles, couples, friends and families welcomed!

-Join United Women on the Fly for 7 nights/6 days fishing the “Chosen” Kanektok River on 7/19/20 – 7/26/20.
+Join Heather Hodson, founder of United Women on the Fly for 7 nights/6 days fishing the “Chosen” Kanektok River on 7/19/20 – 7/26/20 at Alaska West.
 The iconic Kanektok River is well known and fabled for the opportunity to catch 5 species of Pacific Salmon as well as the ability to fish for resident Leopard Rainbow Trout, Dolly Varden and Grayling.
-Be prepared for the fishing trip of your life.
+Be prepared for a week of fishing, education and fun!

 The Kanektok River is famous for it’s wader-friendly gravel bars and fishing with a two-handed rod.
 This is a great opportunity for those who already fish with a spey rod or for those who have interest in learning.

 All guides are proficient in Spey Casting and will help throughout the week.
 Single hand fishing is also extremely effective.
 Most of our fishing will be focused on the Leopard Rainbow Trout, Dolly Varden and Grayling fishing.
 2020 is a Pink Salmon Year and you have a chance of catching a Salmon Grand Slam (Chum, Pink, Sockeye, King and Silver).

 This is a photo essay is what anglers can expect on the 2020 Alaska West Fishing Adventure.
 Email email@example.com with any questions.